fjoe88/hugo_blog/content/post/2020-09-15-r-how-to-filter-a-dataframe-by-first-row-with-value-by-group-s.en.md

 # 5:   b   2  bar
 ```

-I am also looking to create a solution where the data column is not restricted on a single column but multiples.
+I am also looking to create a solution where the data column is not restricted to a single column but to allow multiples.